 How Does an OVDP Case Work?

 OVDP Phase 1

 The person submits a preclearance letter.
-It typically takes the IRS 30 to 35 days to respond to the letter, wherein you will learn whether you get accepted or rejected into OVDP.
+It typically takes the IRS 30 to 35 days to respond to the letter, wherein you will learn whether you have been accepted or rejected into OVDP.
 Despite what some inexperienced attorneys will tell you online, not everyone gets accepted.
-And if an attorney has told you that everyone always gets accepted, than they have not been practicing this area of law long enough.
+And if an attorney has told you that everyone always gets accepted, than they have not been practicing in this area of law long enough.

 OVDP Phase 2